vtarale/Ping-Pong/README.md

 # Ping-Pong
-qbasic ping pong game
+python ping pong game with gravity, ball compression, boost and more
-# still writing